Skip to Content

 And to be fair, you’re right!
 Most red velvet cake recipes call for 1 or 2 Tbsp of cocoa powder, which you can barely taste once it bakes up!

-But the reason so little cocoa powder is used is because you want the batter to be bright red.
+But the reason so little cocoa powder is used is that you want the batter to be bright red.
 Adding more cocoa powder would make it a creepy red-brown color.

 On the other hand, white velvet cake recipes don’t use any cocoa!
 So, I figure if some velvet recipes use less, this one can use more!!